Master’s Position: questions that support a successful and happy life

 – taking responsibility

 – being able to support the happiness of others.

-- Learn to ask yourself Master’s questions.
+Learn to ask yourself Master’s questions.
 The Master is your heart.
-Happiness always speaks to us through our heart.
+Happiness always speaks to us through our hearts.

 The basic Master’s question is – WHY?

 This question will help you and your child:

 See the world with your own eyes.

 See the beauty in the present at any given time.

 To improve and develop, improving what has already been created.

 Take responsibility for the success and happiness of your life on yourself.